Artocarpus dadah

-Artocarpus dadah is a tree species in the genus Artocarpus found in Myanmar to W. Malesia including Sumatra.
-It is of pacific origin and is a species of the Mulberry family, Moraceae.
+Artocarpus dadah is a species of flowering plant in the Mulberry family (Moraceae).
+It is a tree native to the Andaman Islands, Myanmar, Laos, Thailand, Peninsular Malaysia, Borneo, and Sumatra.

 Chemical composition

 The chemical compounds oxyresveratrol, (+)-catechin, afzelechin-3-O-alpha-L-rhamnopyranoside, (−)-epiafzelechin, dihydromorin, epiafzelechin-(4beta→8)-epicatechin, dadahol A and dadahol B, resveratrol, steppogenin, moracin M, isogemichalcone B, gemichalcone B, norartocarpetin and engeletin can be found in A. dadah.